-Buying at or Below Spot Price
+Buying Junk Silver at or Near the Spot Price

 Silver investors flock to junk silver because it is often available at or close to the silver spot price.
 Deals are easy to find with little to no premium.
+During some market conditions, it’s possible to buy junk silver at spot price from some online dealers.

 Below are described the most common types of junk silver available on the market today.
-The values are calculated with today’s silver spot price of $29.62 per ounce.
+The values are calculated with today’s silver spot price of $38.33 per ounce.

 Coin | Years Minted | Silver Content | Total Weight | Silver Weight | Approximate Melt Value |